GneHeHe/SmartRandomBuildGeneratorDbD/README.md

 * required **care perk** (Self-Care, AfterCare, Bond, Pharmacy)
 * required **sprint perk** (Dead Hard, Balanced Landing, Lithe, Sprint Burst)

-Besides, **generated builds can easily be saved in a database** for future use
+Besides, **generated builds can be easily saved in a database** for future use

-Finally, a **built-in tutorial** is included in SRBG tool
+Finally, a **built-in tutorial** is included in the SRBG tool

 # How to install and use SRBG ?

-Download the last compiled JAR file [here](https://github.com/GneHeHe/SmartRandomBuildGeneratorDbD/releases/download/1.3/SmartRandBuildGen.jar) (also available in '**releases**' tab)
+Download the last compiled JAR file [here](https://github.com/GneHeHe/SmartRandomBuildGeneratorDbD/releases/download/1.31/SmartRandBuildGen.jar) (also available in '**releases**' tab)

 System Requirements: